 The opposite is true with hyperthyroidism: you may need to go to the bathroom super often, and loose stools become common.

-7. Irregular periods, heavy periods, fertility problems, or miscarriage
+7. Irregular periods, heavy periods, fertility problems, or pregnancy loss.

 The thyroid controls the regularity of menstrual cycles, as well as fertility and women’s hormones in general.

-If you’ve been having trouble getting pregnant, have hormonal issues or irregular periods, think you aren’t ovulating, or have had a miscarriage, get your thyroid function checked before you get pregnant to make sure your levels are optimal.
+If you’ve been having trouble getting pregnant, have hormonal issues or irregular periods, think you aren’t ovulating, or have experienced pregnancy loss, get your thyroid function checked before you get pregnant to make sure your levels are optimal.

-I’ve worked with many women who, after getting proper thyroid treatment, became pregnant or never had another miscarriage.
+I’ve worked with many women who, after getting proper thyroid treatment, became pregnant or never had another pregnancy loss.

 8. Joint pain